 - Lemon Juice – Brightens the flavor.
 Lemon almost always goes well with seafood dishes like this one.
 Fresh lemon juice is the most flavorful, but bottled lemon juice can be a convenient time saver.

-- Old Bay Seasoning – This classic seafood seasoning will give the baked crab dip delicious and classic flavor.
+- Old Bay Seasoning – This classic seafood seasoning makes an easy crab dip without messing with multiple spices individually, and it gives it a delicious, classic flavor.

 - Cheddar cheese – We’re using shredded cheese, so buy it shredded to save some time or shred it yourself.
 Feel free to swap some of the cheddar for others, such as mozzarella or parmesan cheese.

 - Crab Meat – If possible, look for jumbo lump crab meat.
 It will make the best hot crab dip recipe with big crab chunks!

 - Backfin crab meat, which is a combination of small pieces of lump crab meat and flakes of white body meat, is a cheaper alternative that is okay to use, but the texture of the dip won’t be as good as using only lump crab.